Planit-001/react-frontend/README.md

 Future steps:
     - add a 'create future todo' feature
     - 'lists' page (like todos, but no date)
+    - drag and drop on calendar
+    - ability to download .ics file
     - add a 'bulletin board' page.
 That imitates a bulletin board

 Design improvements:
   - add a question mark icon button that reveals a popup that describes the page function
-  - disapear drawer on mobile
+  - disappear drawer on mobile
   - improve header on mobile
   - make 'snackbar'/toasts themed according to success or error (green, red, etc.)
-  - add a bottom navbar for mobile view? ( <BottomNavigation />)
+  - add a bottom navbar for mobile view (?) ( <BottomNavigation />)

 Issues:
   - prevent creation of cal events if no title